ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 | 2018 | 27 | 3 | 2 |
 | 2019 | 42 | 0 | 0 |

-**NOTE** several duplicates were entered were the comment basically changed from "preliminary data" to "confirmed data" **NOTE** In some EMUs for commercial fisheries there was a comment adressing recreational catch & release fisheries.
+**NOTE** several duplicates were entered where the comment basically changed from "preliminary data" to "confirmed data" **NOTE** In some EMUs for commercial fisheries there was a comment adressing recreational catch & release fisheries.
 The comment was edited slightly to avoid confusion about "commercial catch and release":)
 **NOTE** Aquaculture was not integrated since the database doesn't allow for sheets with no values at all.
 This should be adressed in general during WGEEL, we need to agree on a working practice concerning no data, 0 values etc.